spacecloud-io/space-docs/content/essentials/data-modelling/relations.md

 title: "Modelling Relations"
 date: 2019-10-16T08:21:54+05:30
 draft: true
-weight: 3
+weight: 2
 ---

 Most real-world applications have relations between their entities.
-Making your database aware of those relations have two significant advantages:
+Describing these relations in your schema has two significant advantages:

 - It ensures that the integrity of relations is maintained.
-- Inferring information to make [join](/essentials/queries/joins) queries simpler (upcoming).
+- Simpler queries to fetch related data on frontend.
+(Joins are implied by the relations you describe in the schema)

 ## Table relationships